The Skills a Financial Advisor Can Transfer Into a Career as a CPA

 Financial advisors have similar roles and functions as those of Certified Public Accountants, however there are some significant differences between the two careers.
 For starters, financial advisors receive a majority of their income from commissions which, because of a mostly-unpredictable stock market, can mean a paycheck that is here today and gone tomorrow.
-Especially in 2015.
+Especially at this time.
 CPAs on the other hand experience many of the same career benefits with a much more robust and stable income.

 The Roles of Financial Advisors and CPAs